-To work with NREL, participants may be required to enter into a Cooperative Research & Development Agreement (CRADA).
+To work with NREL, participants are required to enter into a Cooperative Research & Development Agreement (CRADA).
 A signed CRADA gives a competitor maximum collaborative flexibility with a national lab and allows additional private funds to be used to expand the SOW.
 It also defines ownership of any intellectual property developed during voucher-funded work as well as other specifics of the collaboration.
-Even if competitors do not win a Set! or Go!
-Prize, they may still enter into a CRADA using private funds.
+Even if competitors do not win a Concept Prize, they may still enter into a CRADA using private funds.
 In order to enter into a CRADA with NREL, the following documents must be completed:

-- Participant Data Sheet To be completed as soon as possible after winning the Set! competition, a completed Participant Data Sheet begins the process.
+- Participant Data Sheet To be completed as soon as possible after winning Phase 1: Concept, a completed Participant Data Sheet begins the process.
 A sample Participant Data Sheet can be found in Appendix C. - Joint Work Statement All projects must have a joint work statement (JWS) describing the proposed project scope to be covered with the voucher funds.
-A joint work statement template is included in Appendix D. The JWS should be developed collaboratively by the teams and the lab staff who will be conducting work for them and must include a budget for the proposed work.
-The JWS must be completed within 4 weeks after winning the Set!
-Contest.

-Signed CRADA - Once the Participant Data Sheet and Joint Work Statement are complete, NREL's Tech Transfer Office will have teams sign a CRADA.
+A joint work statement template is included in Appendix D. The JWS should be developed collaboratively by the teams and the lab staff who will be conducting work for them and must include a budget for the proposed work. - Signed CRADA Once the Participant Data Sheet and Joint Work Statement are complete, NREL's Tech Transfer Office will have teams sign a CRADA.
 It is expected that the CRADA will be accepted without any changes to the terms and conditions.
-The sample CRADA is found in Appendix E. It is expected that competitors will have a signed CRADA in place at the time of the Go!
-Contest submission deadline.
+The sample CRADA is found in Appendix E. It is expected that competitors will have a signed CRADA in place in time to complete the proposed scope of work by the Phase 2: Make submission deadline.
 However, depending on timing and what is required by the teams, there may be a delay in getting access to specific equipment or researchers.
-NREL will do its best to try to expedite requests from Solar Prize teams as much as possible.
+NREL will do its best to try to expedite requests from Geophone Prize teams as much as possible.
 Once a CRADA is signed, the Prize Administrator will transfer funds directly to the NREL researcher for use.

-NREL will host an informational webinar on CRADAs and partnerships with NREL prior to the Set! contest deadline.
+NREL will share an informational webinar on CRADAs and partnerships with NREL prior to the Phase 1: Concept deadline.